Bazon Brock: Career

 In the 1960s, Brock participated in happenings with Friedensreich Hundertwasser, Joseph Beuys and Wolf Vostell.
 In a 1968 exhibition, he showed a metal plate in the style of a high-voltage warning: "death must be abolished, this damned mess must stop.
 He who speaks a word of consolation is a traitor" ("der Tod muß abgeschafft werden, diese verdammte Schweinerei muß aufhören.
 Wer ein Wort des Trostes spricht, ist ein Verräter") and signed Bazon Brock.
-The text is a truncated version of his eulogy for Siegfried Kracauer, which continued, "betrays the solidarity of all human beings against death ...
-Death ... is a scandal, a beastly mess! ...
-Don't let yourselves submit to it, understand death ... [is] a monstrous scandal, against which I protest.") ("ist ein Verräter an der Solidarität aller Menschen gegen den Tod ...
-Der Tod ist ein Skandal, eine viehische Schweinerei! ...
-Lasst euch nicht darauf ein, versteht: der Tod ... [ist] ein ungeheuerlicher Skandal, gegen den ich protestiere.")
+The text is a truncated version of his eulogy for Siegfried Kracauer, which continued, "betrays the solidarity of all human beings against death...
+Death... is a scandal, a beastly mess!...
+Don't let yourselves submit to it, understand death... [is] a monstrous scandal, against which I protest.") ("ist ein Verräter an der Solidarität aller Menschen gegen den Tod...
+Der Tod ist ein Skandal, eine viehische Schweinerei!...
+Lasst euch nicht darauf ein, versteht: der Tod... [ist] ein ungeheuerlicher Skandal, gegen den ich protestiere.")

 Also in 1968, Brock installed a "Besucherschule" (visitors' school) at documenta IV, introducing exhibition visitors to contemporary art in several hours of "action teaching".
-The device was repeated several times until 1992.
+The program was repeated several times until 1992.
 In 2006, he initiated a "Stadientournee des Live-Philosophierens" (stadium tour of live philosophy), entitled "Lustmarsch durchs Theoriegelände" (pleasure march through the terrain of theory).
 This was done in the style of the late 1980s, when the "Lange Marsch durch die Institutionen" (Long march through the institutions) was started.
-This installation commemorating his 70th birthday was shown first at the Center for Art and Media Karlsruhe, then at a number of museums, including the Schirn, Frankfurt, Museum Ludwig in Cologne, Von der Heydt Museum in Wuppertal and the Haus der Kunst in Munich.
+This installation commemorating his 70th birthday was shown first at the Center for Art and Media Karlsruhe, then at a number of museums, including the Schirn in Frankfurt, Museum Ludwig in Cologne, Von der Heydt Museum in Wuppertal and the Haus der Kunst in Munich.
 One of the photos shown is titled "Empedocles revised Mortal Philosopher embarrasses Mount Etna by throwing his shoes instead of himself into the crater" (1984).
 In 2009 he conducted action teaching in the Berlin Gropiusbau at the exhibition "Sixty years.
 Sixty works", commemorating the 60th anniversary of the creation of the Federal Republic of Germany.
 In 2011, he introduced the exhibition "Trans-Skulptur" of his friends Anna and Bernhard Blume in Berlin.
+He created an institution called Denkerei (thinking workshop), for "theoretic art, universal poetry and prognostic", based at the Hoftheater in Kreuzberg.
+He lectured about the Transcendental Constructivism of Anna and Bernhard Blume at an exhibition at the Kolumba in Cologne on 21 April 1936.